 The submerged aerators were also supposed to provide cooling of the influent process washdown water (at around 40°C).

-The facility environmental engineer decided to replace the existing aerators with a Venturi Aeration Model VA-1400 aerator and a T8 Gorman-Rupp pump.
+The facility environmental engineer decided to replace the existing aerators with a Venturi-Aeration Model VA-1400 aerator and a T8 Gorman-Rupp pump.
 The Venturi aerator was designed to handle 82L/s.
-This allows the contents of the EQ tank to be recirculated four times during a 24-hour period, achieving greater oxygen transfer and better mixing and equalisation.
+This allows the contents of the EQ tank to be recirculated four times during 24 hours, achieving greater oxygen transfer and better mixing and equalisation.

 With better circulation and cooling in the EQ tank the fats, oils and grease is floated for separation and treatment and is not being discharged with the effluent to the local treatment works, reducing surcharges.